 Both don’t seem like something you’d want to ingest.

 RHP® Real Energy – this is a safe energy drink.
-It is all natural and has ingredients which provide all the positive energy and mental stimulating benefits of caffeine without negative side effects.
+It is all natural and has ingredients that provide all the positive energy and mental stimulating benefits of caffeine without negative side effects.
 It uses Guarana seed extract that is well known for its safe energy producing capabilities.

 In addition, it has two ingredients that support the body’s natural energy production at the cellular level.